wswartzendruber/la4k/README.md

 | DEBUG | DEBUG   |
 | TRACE |         |

-Note that all TRACE events are discarded.
+Note that all TRACE events are discarded by the bridge itself.
 This is in accordance with Google's guideline that code outside of development not use VERBOSE logging on the Android side.
+As such, the bridge's TRACE level always returns that it is disabled.

+Android logging uses what it calls tags to act as the name for whatever is sending a logging event.
+This bridge will use the name given to it by `la4k-api`, unless that name exceeds 23 characters.
+In this case, the first and last ten characters of the name will be joined together by three periods.
+So `org.myproject.MyExampleClass` would become `org.myproj...ampleClass`.

-As standard Android logging has no concept of tags or markers, they are ignored.
+As standard Android logging has no concept resembling LA4K tags, they are ignored.
 Any query for a level being enabled for a specific tag returns `true` as long as that level is enabled for the logger in question.

+## JVM

+Bridges for the JVM use the Java Service Provider Interface to register themselves for `la4k-api` to find.
+As such, these bridges only need to be in the classpath during runtime and no other configuration needs to be performed for them to be activated.

 ### Apache Log4j